alvoskov/SmokeRand/README.md

   128-bit LCG with truncated lower 96 bits (they pass BigCrush and PractRand).
 - SWBW: detected by PractRand but not by BigCrush.
-- Uniformly distributed 64-bit generators with 64-bit state such as SplitMix, PCG64/64, rrmxmx: detected by an extra "birthday paradox" battery.
+- Uniformly distributed 64-bit generators with 64-bit state such as SplitMix, PCG64/64, rrmxmx, DES-CTR, MAGMA-CTR: detected by an extra "birthday paradox" battery.
 - Additive and subtractive lagged Fibonacci generators with large lags, e.g.
   LFib(19937,9842+): the `gap16` (`rda16`) test is taken from gjrand.
 - RC4 obsolete CSPRNG: detected by PractRand but not by BigCrush.
 In SmokeRand